 The algorithms described above can be used for reconstructing individual 3-D image fields from the confocal microscope that fit into the computer’s memory.
 Analyzing the large mosaic fields like Figure 1 requires a more scalable implementation that is not limited by the computer memory.
 One idea in this regard is to trace the cells in the individual tiles, and then stitch together the resulting traces across the image boundaries.
 This task is extremely difficult, and a reliable method does not exist.
 With this in mind, we developed an indefinitely scalable “dice & trace” implementation that works as follows.
 The seamless mosaic image is divided into small “dices.”
 Each dice is a small 3-D image that is carved out from the mosaic, centered on one microglial cell, and just large enough to include the cell completely.
 Each dice may contain more than one cell, or parts thereof.
 The size of the dice can be easily specified, and for the current experiments it was set to 600×600×300.
 The size of the dice was chosen sufficiently large so that we don’t clip any arbors while carving the image.
 We run the multi-arbor reconstruction algorithm over each dice, but only retain the reconstruction for the cell in the center of the dice.
 These retained traces are then assembled together to form the reconstruction results for the large mosaic image.
 This approach has the disadvantage of performing repeated tracing of cells, since the reconstructed non-center cells in each dice are discarded.
 This is compensated adequately by the fact that dices can be processed in parallel by assigning one computing thread per dice, giving this approach the advantage of unlimited scalability.
 The total time to compute each dice is roughly 5-8 mins on a Dell PowerEdge server with Intel Xeon(R) 4870 2.4GHz processors with 500GB RAM, and this includes time for seed detection and tracing each dice.
 If this process was done using the traditional approaches then the time taken for the image with 3,300 cells would be 412.5 hours, however with our approach the time taken is 5.2 hours that is much better than the traditional approaches.

+Appendix A